Alexis-Georganopoulos/Robotic-Finger/README.md

 ![SVR performance plots](imgs/svr_performance.png)

 We can see the $R^2$ is no where near satisfactory for a maximum of 30 support vectors.
 Ideally an $R^2 \gt 0.7$ would have merited further investigation.
 However for $R^2 = 0.68$ we need 51 support vectors in the x-direction, and 81 in the z-direction.
-Therefore and SVR model was rejected for this project.
+Therefore an SVR model was rejected for this project.
 #### Gaussian Process Regression (GPR) - Abandoned
 I also attempted Gaussian Process Regression as a way to compare it against the performance of the other models.
 It became very apparent very quickly that this wasn't the way to go. <br>
 The modelling was very sensitive to choices on the priors despite popular approaches. <br>